-First Author, Year Was the review based on a focused question of interest? search strategy clearly described? research? criteria for the selection of studies?
-Did at least 2 people independently review studies?
+First author, Year Was the review based on a focused question of interest?
+Was the literature search strategy clearly described?
+Was there evidence of a substantial effort to search for all relevant research? exclusion Did at least 2 people independently review studies?
 Was the validity of included studies adequately assessed?
-Was publication bias assessed?
 Was heterogeneity assessed and addressed?
-Was the approach used to synthesize the information adequate and appro- priate?
-Quality Rating Comments de Vries, 2018 126 Yes Yes Yes Yes Yes Yes Yes Yes Includes good evidence of effect of oral appliances vs. inactive controls on two measures of BP.
+Was the approach used to synthesize the information adequate and appropriate?
+Quality rating Comments de Vries, 2018 123 Yes Yes Yes Yes Yes Yes Yes Yes Yes Includes good evidence of effect of oral appliances vs. inactive controls on two measures of BP.
 Seemed to have a good approach to assessing quality, bias, and heterogeneity.
-Labarca, 2021 127 Yes Yes Yes Yes Yes Yes Yes Yes Yes None Patil, 2019 128 Yes Yes Yes Yes This study includes AHI and BP outcomes of interest but has many BP outcomes, see supplement figures S10-S33.
+Labarca, 2021 124 Yes Yes Yes Yes Yes Yes Yes Yes Yes Good None Patil, 2019 125 Yes Yes Yes Yes Yes Yes Yes This study includes AHI and BP outcomes of interest but has many BP outcomes, see supplement figures S10-S33.
 Also assessed harms.
-Zhang, 2016 129 Yes Yes Yes Yes Yes Yes Yes Yes Yes Good Included pooled results for the effect of CPAP on AHI or ODI with 3 studies included, only 1 which presents AHI.
+Zhang, 2016 126 Yes Yes Yes Yes Yes Yes Yes Yes Yes Included pooled results for the effect of CPAP on AHI or ODI with 3 studies included, only 1 which presents AHI.
 Used Jadad scale to assess clinical trial quality.